 Pins and a pincushion

 Pins are used to hold the cloth in place and are also used in tacking.
 Select the sharpest and finest rust proof pins.
 If you find a single rusted pin in your pin collection throw them away immediately.
-Keep a small pincushion with pins near your sewing machine and near your cutting table.
+You get dressmakers pins, glass head pins, and T shaped pins ( These are great for using on open weave fabrics) Keep a small pincushion with pins near your sewing machine and near your cutting table.
 This will prevent running around for pins every time you need them

 You may need to buy extra fine pins for pinning delicate fabrics without damaging them